adhiraj141092/SCANPY_GUI/README.md

 <ol>1.
 Download and extract the content of the folder.</ol>
 <ol>2.
 Using terminal, navigate to the extracted folder.
 Eg. cd /path/to/folder. </ol>
 <ol>3.
-Install the necessary python packages by instaling the packages in requirements.txt using pip:</ol>
+Install the necessary python packages in requirements.txt using pip:</ol>
 <pre>pip install -r requirements.txt</pre>

 <h3>To run the tool</h3>